Connecting Playback to your sound system

 If your device does not have a headphone jack, you will need

-Advanced Setup: Send 3 or more (up to 32) outputs using a supported audio interface
+Option 2: Send up to 32 outputs using a supported USB audio interface

 Visit our full guide here on connecting Playback to an audio interface.
 While we do have a recommended list of supported USB-interfaces, most USB class compliant interfaces will work well with Playback.